 While using XHTML, make sure to close any open HTML tags, and use short tags correctly.
 Otherwise, the page may render differently on different browsers as they will close those tags as per their anticipation.

 HTML: <![CDATA[…]]> is not a valid CDATA comment.
 Anything that goes within this comment is considered as content data.

 XHTML: <![CDATA[…]]> is a valid CDATA comment.
 If the content within this section contains any “]]>” then it can give unexpected errors.

 So these are some of the major differences between HTML and XHTML which every web designer should be aware of.
-Cross browser compatibility is one of the considerable enhancements on XHTML 1.1, a subset of which even now supports most advanced mobile browser and is known as XHTML Mobile Profile (XHTML MP).
+Cross browser compatibility is one of the considerable enhancements on XHTML 1.1.
+It is a subset of which supports most advanced mobile browser and is known as XHTML Mobile Profile (XHTML MP).